 9. Lastly.
-If to baptize infants has been the general practice of the Christian church in all places and in all ages, then this must have been the practice of the apostles, and consequently, the mind of Christ.
-But to baptize infants has been the general practice of the Christian church, in all places and in all ages.
-Of this we have unexceptionable witnesses.
-St. Austin for the Latin church (who flourished before the year 400), and Origen for the Greek (born in the second century), both declaring, not only that the whole church of Christ did then baptize infants, but likewise that they received this practice from the apostles themselves.
-(August. de Genesi Lib.
-10 c.
-23. Orig. in Rom.
-6.)
-St. Cyprian likewise is express for it, and a whole council with him.
-(Epis. ad Fidum).
-If need were we might cite likewise Athanasius, Chrysostom, and a cloud of witnesses.
-Nor is there one instance to be found in all antiquity, of any orthodox Christian, who denied baptism to children when brought to be baptized: nor any one of the fathers, or antient writers, for the first eight hundred years at least, who held it unlawful.
-And that it has been the practice of all regular churches ever since is clear and manifest.
-Not only our own ancestors when first converted to Christianity, not only all the European churches, but the African too and the Asiatic, even those of St. Thomas in the Indies, do and ever did baptize their children.
-The fact being thus cleared, that infant baptism has been the general practice of the Christian church in all places and in all ages, that it has continued without interruption in the church of God for above seventeen hundred years, we may safely conclude, it was handed down from the apostles, who best knew the mind of Christ
+If to baptize infants has been the general practice of the Christian Church in all places and in all ages, then this must have been the practice of the Apostles, and, consequently, the mind of Christ.
+But to baptize infants has been the general practice of the Christian Church, in all places and in all ages.
+Of this we have unexceptionable witnesses: St. Austin for the Latin Church, who flourished before the year 400; and Origen for the Greek, born in the second century: both declaring, not only that the whole Church of Christ did then baptize infants, but likewise that they received this practice from the Apostles themselves.
+(August. de Genesi, l.
+10. c.
+23; Orig. in Rom. vi.)
+St. Cyprian likewise is express for it, and a whole Council with him.
+(Epist. ad Fidum.)
+If need were, we might cite likewise Athanasius, Chrysostom, and a cloud of witnesses.
+Nor is there one instance to be found in all antiquity, of any orthodox Christian who denied baptism to children when brought to be baptized; nor any one of the

+Fathers, or ancient writers, for the first eight hundred years at least, who held it unlawful.
+And that it has been the practice of all regular Churches ever since, is clear and manifest.
+Not only our own ancestors when first converted to Christianity, not only all the European Churches, but the African too and the Asiatic, even those of St. Thomas in the Indies, do, and ever did, baptize their children.
+The fact being thus cleared, that infant baptism has been the general practice of the Christian Church in all places and in all ages, that it has continued without interruption in the Church of God for above seventeen hundred years, we may safely conclude, it was handed down from the Apostles, who best knew the mind of Christ.

-10. To sum up the evidence; if outward baptism be generally, in an ordinary way necessary to salvation, and infants may be saved as well as adults, nor ought we to neglect any means of saving them: if our Lord commands such to come, to be brought unto him, and declares, of such is the kingdom of heaven: if infants are capable of making a covenant, or having a covenant made for them by others, being included in Abraham's covenant, (which was a covenant of faith, an evangelical covenant) and never excluded by Christ: if they have a right to be members of the church, and were accordingly members of the Jewish: if suppose our Lord had designed to exclude them from baptism, he must have expressly forbidden his apostles to baptize them (which none dares to affirm he did) since otherwise they would do it of course, according to the universal practice of their nation: if it is highly probable they did so, even from the letter of scripture, because they frequently baptized whole households, and it would be strange if there were no children among them: if the whole church of Christ for seventeen hundred years together baptized infants, and were never opposed till the last century but one, by some not very holy men in Germany.
-Lastly, If there are such inestimable benefits conferred in baptism. the washing away the guilt of original sin, the ingrafting us into Christ, by making us members of his church, and thereby giving us a right to all the blessings of the gospel: it follows, that infants, may, yea, ought to be baptized, and that none ought to hinder them.
+10. To sum up the evidence: If outward baptism be generally, in an ordinary way, necessary to salvation, and infants may be saved as well as adults, nor ought we to neglect any means of saving them; if our Lord commands such to come. to be brought unto him, and declares, " Of such is the kingdom of heaven;" if infants are capable of making a covenant. or having a covenant made for them by others, being included in Abraham's covenant, (which was a covenant of faith, an evangelical covenant,) and never excluded by Christ; if they have a right to be members of the Church, and were accordingly members of the Jewish; if, suppose our Lord had designed to exclude them from baptism, he must have expressly forbidden his Apostles to baptize them, (which none dares to affirm he did.) since otherwise they would do it of course. according to the universal practice of their nation: if it is highly probable they did so, even from the letter of Scripture, because they frequently baptized whole households, and it would be strange if there were no children among them: if the whole Church of Christ, for seventeen hundred years together, baptized infants, and were never opposed till the last century but one, by some not very holy men in Germany; lastly, if there are such inestimable benefits conferred in baptism, the washing away the guilt of original sin, the engrafting us into Christ, by making us members of his Church, and thereby giving us a right to all the blessings of the gospel; it follows, that infants may, yea, ought to be baptized, and that none ought to hinder them.